-With only 5 miles of an eventual 65 miles open, the already award-winning Peaks to Plains Trail is attracting new users every day.
+With only 5 miles of an eventual 65 miles open, the Peaks to Plains Trail is attracting new users every day.
 Paralleling US 6 and Clear Creek, the Peaks to Plains Trail provides a conduit for non-motorized transport through the scenic Clear Creek Canyon along a route once utilized by the Colorado Central Railroad.

 During the journey, travelers can immerse themselves in the rugged beauty of the landscape, enjoying views of craggy canyon walls, native grasses, shrubs and trees, and the rushing water at the bottom of the valley.
-Rocky overlooks allow visitors to take in picturesque scenes of the creek, and you can use one of the six river access points to get even closer for some fishing.
+Rocky overlooks allow visitors to take in picturesque scenes of the creek, and trail users can use one of the six river access points to get even closer for some fishing.

 We rode this trail as Stage 3 of our Tour de Great Plains and Colorado.
 Started at the “Big Easy” Trailhead and went west four miles - it’s only open four miles.
 The pavement is in good shape and about 10 feet wide.
 The trail is uphill going west and a nice downhill ride back east.
 There are nice restrooms at the trailhead and plenty of paved parking.
 This is a beautiful trail and not very crowded.
 When all segments (65 miles) are completed this will be one of the best trails in the US.